Write to the End of Your Novel

 - Students can share work, and communicate with each other and us in the Forum.
 Our learning platform features separate forum spaces for each teaching unit, arranged in a clear structure that’s easy to use.
 This enables students to quickly find and take part in discussions and to easily locate task materials they’d like to refer back to.
 (In our experience most learning platforms used by writing courses offer only one forum space, into which all discussion, tasks, uploaded teaching materials, etc, are poured, never to be found again – a kind of online bucket.)

 - We encourage students to offer positive, constructive feedback to each other in the forum as the course progresses.
-We’ll be taking a look at students’ homework pieces and each week we’ll send a book to a student who’s delivered a great piece of writing in response to a task.
+We’ll be taking a look at students’ homework pieces and each week we’ll be giving brief written feedback on several students' work (the feedback will be designed so as to be useful to the group more generally and all students will get feedback on a writing task at some stage during the course).
 Across the course we may publish exceptional pieces of work from students in the Curtis Brown Creative blog (with students’ prior consent only).

 To get the best out of this course, allow plenty of time to watch the videos, read and reflect on the notes and resources, complete the writing tasks and thinking tasks, and take part in discussions in the forum.
 It’s also important to be working on planning and starting your novel throughout the six weeks.
 You can watch/read the teaching materials and complete all tasks in a couple of hours per week, but ideally you should consider spending considerably longer on the materials we offer and on working on your novel.
 After all, that’s why you’re taking the course… At the end of the course, we ask you to post up in the forum the opening page, plus an extract from anywhere in your novel (up to 2,000 words) and a page to tell us where your plot is headed.